francoishalbach/natural_bruteforce_wordlists/README.md

 Remove lines with duplicate characters that are rare to see as duplicate characters: : grep -Ev '([abfhijkquvwxyABFHIJKQUVWXY])\1{1}'

-Remove lines with 3 consecutive letters that rarely appear in 3s: grep -vE '[bcdfghjklmnpqrtvwxzBCDFGHJKLMNPQRTVWXZ][bcdfghjlmnpqrtvwxzBCDFGHJLMNPQRTVWXZ][bcdfghjklmnpqrtvwxzBCDFGHJKLMNPQRTVWXZ]'
+Remove lines with 3 consecutive consonants which rarely appear in 3s.
+'S' has been removed as it often appears in doubles before or after another consonant ('PASSWORD'), or alone near pairs of consonants ('Jumpshot'), as well as the letter 'k' as a middle letter (for words like Jackpot, Corckscrew): grep -vE '[bcdfghjklmnpqrtvwxzBCDFGHJKLMNPQRTVWXZ][bcdfghjlmnpqrtvwxzBCDFGHJLMNPQRTVWXZ][bcdfghjklmnpqrtvwxzBCDFGHJKLMNPQRTVWXZ]'